Kotlin/kotlinx.serialization/docs/formats.md

 }
 ```

-You can define a kotlin class semantically equals to this message by following the contracts:
+You can define a kotlin class semantically equal to this message by following these steps:

-* Declare an interface, or abstract class, in represent of the `oneof` group, called *the oneof interface*.
+* Declare a sealed interface or abstract class, to represent of the `oneof` group, called *the oneof interface*.
+In our example, oneof interface is `IPhoneType`.
-* Declare the type added above, called *the outer class*, with the property annotated with `@ProtoOneOf`, not `@ProtoNumber`.
+* Declare a Kotlin class as usual to represent the whole message (`class Data` in our example).
+In this class, add the property with oneof interface type, annotated with `@ProtoOneOf`.
+Do not use `@ProtoNumber` for that property.
-* Declare subclasses from the type per the oneof group elements, with **only one property** each with the element type, called *message holders*.
+* Declare subclasses for oneof interface, one per each oneof group element.
+Each class must have **exactly one property** with the corresponding oneof element type.
+In our example, these classes are `HomePhone` and `WorkPhone`.
-* Annotated the subclasses with `@ProtoNumber` on the only property,
-  per the oneof group elements and `@ProtoOneOf` above.
+* Annotate properties in subclasses with `@ProtoNumber`, according to original `oneof` definition.
+In our example, `val number: String` in `HomePhone` has `@ProtoNumber(2)` annotation, because of field `string home_phone = 2;` in `oneof phone`.

 <!--- INCLUDE
 import kotlinx.serialization.*